Search our site...

 Email: info@55mya.com.au

-The recent completion of a state-of-the-art cultural centre - “55 Million Years Ago” the Murgon Country Creative Association initiative features a local art gallery and fossil museum, housing replicas of some of the incredibly significant archaeological finds from the region.
-Discovered in the 1930s, the Murgon Fossil Site is the only site in Australia that records a diverse vertebrate fauna dating from the early Tertiary Period, over 55 million years ago and approximately ten million years after the extinction of the dinosaurs.
+The recent completion in Murgon of a state-of-the-art cultural centre, plus the completion now of stage 2 of “55 million years ago”, which is owned by the Creative Country Association Inc, at a cost of 3 million dollars, and features an amazing fossil museum, housing replicas of some of the incredibly significant archaeological finds from the region.
+Bones from possibly the World’s oldest Songbirds and Bat and teeth from Crocodiles, shells of Turtles and parts of other marsupials that make up part of the 15 different marsupials found here and nowhere else in the world at this time and recorded as 55 million years old.
+Local Murgon fossils were discovered in the 1930s and the Murgon Fossil Site is the only site in Australia that records a diverse vertebrate of fauna dating from the early Tertiary Period, over 55 million years ago and approximately ten million years after the extinction of the dinosaurs.